collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Working on a File in GitHub

-You can go into a GitHub repo, click on a file, click on the pencil icon to open the file, make a change, and save it.
+When I first started using GitHub, I would go into my own GitHub repo, click on a file, click on the pencil icon to open the file, make a change, and save it.

-But imagine if there were, say, 20 people all working on a repo and all of them were going into files and making changes and saving them simultaneously.
+This is fine, but imagine if there were multiple people all working on a repo and all of them were going into files and making changes and saving them.
 It wouldn't be very practical.
-How would you do quality assurance?
-How would team member give feedback?
-Perhaps code would be deployed live in real time.
+For instance, how would you give feedback?

-There is a better way to do it.
+There is a better way to make changes.

 </td></tr>